Sinking of MV Conception

-The sinking of MV Conception occurred on September 2, 2019, when the 75 ft dive boat caught fire and eventually sank off the coast of Santa Cruz Island, California, United States.
-The boat was anchored overnight at Platts Harbor, a small undeveloped bay on the island's north shore, with 33 passengers and 1 crew member asleep below decks when a fire broke out shortly after 3 a.m.
-Five crew members, whose sleeping quarters were on the top deck, survived while everyone else on board died.
-The crew members were forced by the fire to jump overboard but not before placing an initial mayday call to the Coast Guard and attempting to alert the passengers.
-The crew retrieved the Conception's skiff and motored to a nearby boat where a second radio dispatch was made.
+The sinking of MV Conception occurred on September 2, 2019, after the 75 ft dive boat caught fire and eventually sank off the coast of Santa Cruz Island, California, United States, killing 34 of the 39 aboard.
+The boat was anchored overnight at Platts Harbor, a small undeveloped bay on the island's north shore, when a fire broke out on the main deck shortly after 3 a.m.
+The 33 passengers and 1 crew member who were sleeping below the main deck were trapped by the fire and killed.
+The remaining 5 crew had sleeping berths on the top deck and were able to escape.
+The five survivors placed an initial mayday call to the Coast Guard and attempted to alert the people below deck, but all routes to the main sleeping area were blocked by fire, and they were forced to jump overboard.
+The surviving crew retrieved the Conception's skiff and motored to a nearby boat where a second radio dispatch was made.
 The rescue and recovery operations were coordinated by the United States Coast Guard.

 It is the worst maritime disaster in California since the sinking of the Brother Jonathan in 1865, and the deadliest in the United States overall since the USS Iowa turret explosion in 1989.
-It is also the deadliest transportation-related disaster in the United States since the 2009 Colgan Air Flight 3407 crash near Buffalo, New York.

 Boat

-Motor vessel (initialized “MV”) Conception was a 75 ft liveaboard boat built in Long Beach, California, and launched in 1981.
+Motor vessel (initialized "MV") Conception was a 75 ft liveaboard boat built in Long Beach, California, and launched in 1981.
 It was one of three dive boats owned by Truth Aquatics, which operated charter excursions from Santa Barbara Harbor for groups of divers interested in exploring the Channel Islands, located close to the coast of Southern California across the Santa Barbara Channel from Santa Barbara and Ventura County.
 Conception was under charter to Worldwide Diving Adventures (WDA) for a three-day scuba diving excursion over the Labor Day holiday weekend, which was one of WDA's most popular diving tour packages.
 The boat had been refurbished at a cost of more than $1 million following an incident in 2005 when it had been stolen and run aground.